 The coin?
 When we say cognitive point of view, I suppose that’s a little bit misleading – or unclear, I should say.
 It’s with a different understanding.
-So we understand something being made of parts and causes and conditions, and another way of understanding it is in terms of it being impermanent.
+We understand something being made of parts and causes and conditions, and another way of understanding it is in terms of it being impermanent.
 Those are different ways of understanding.

 Like for instance, I lost my computer.
 From one point of view, I could look at it as a tragedy and be very upset.
-From another point view, I could look at it as a wonderful opportunity to practice patience.
+From another point of view, I could look at it as a wonderful opportunity to practice patience.
 These are two different ways of understanding it, two different attitudes we could have about it.
 That’s quite different from the front and the back of the computer; those are just two parts of it.
-The front and the back of the coin are inseparable.
+But the front and the back of the coin are also inseparable.
 You can’t have the front of a coin without having the back of the coin.

 Can they share the same nature?

+No. They don’t share the same nature because it’s not from two different ways of understanding; it’s just two different ways of looking at it, two different parts of it – the front part and the back part.
 Another example: If we have a piece of paper, there has to be a side A and a side B of that same piece of paper.
-If there were more sides of paper, it would not be one sheet of paper.
-Right.
-But side A and side B are not identical, of course; they’re different.
+If there were more sides of the paper, it would not be one sheet of paper.
+Right?
+However, side A and side B are not identical, of course; they’re different.

-If it’s a blank sheet of paper and there’s nothing written on it: from the side of the sheet of paper, can one side be established as side A and the other side established as side B?
+If it’s a blank sheet of paper and there’s nothing written on it, from the side of the sheet of paper, can one side be established as side A and the other side established as side B?